Seth Greenland

 Seth Greenland (born July 22, 1955) is an American novelist, playwright and screenwriter.
-Greenland currently co-hosts the Los Angeles Review of Books Radio Hour, a show about literary culture that airs on KPFK, 90.7 FM in Los Angeles.

 Early life and education

-Seth Greenland was born in New York City and grew up in Scarsdale, N.Y.
+Seth Greenland was born in New York City and grew up in Scarsdale, New York.
 He is the son of Leo Greenland, CEO of Smith/Greenland Advertising, and Rita Greenland, an advertising executive.
 He has a younger brother.
 Greenland graduated from Scarsdale High School, received a BA from Connecticut College and an MFA at NYU.

 While in graduate school Greenland contributed to the SoHo Weekly News, Andy Warhol's Interview Magazine, and wrote a piece for Parade Magazine about the emerging comedy scene of the late 1970s.
-Before becoming a full-time writer he worked as a construction worker, lobster fisherman, and in the early 1980s, sold cable television subscriptions door-to- door in Los Angeles.
+Before becoming a full-time writer he worked as a construction worker, lobster fisherman, and in the early 1980s, sold cable television subscriptions door-to-door in Los Angeles.